-Attach the artificial turf suitably to a device that will permit control of the time and rate of texturing.
-Do not attach this device to other pieces of equipment in the paving train.
-The device shall be a separate piece of equipment to be used exclusively for the texturing operation.
-The artificial turf shall be full pavement width and of sufficient size that during the finishing operation, approximately two feet of turf parallel to the pavement centerline is contacting the pavement surface so as to produce a uniform appearing surface according to the contract.
+Attach the artificial turf suitably to a device that will permit Do not attach this device control of the time and rate of texturing.
+The device shall to other pieces of equipment in the paying train. be a separate piece of equipment to be used exclusively for the The artificial turf shall be full pavement width texturing operation. and of sufficient size that during the finishing operation. approximately two feet of turf parallel to the pavement centerline is contacting the pavement surface so as to produce a uniform appearing surface according to the contract.
 When necessary for maintaining intimate contact with the pavement surface, the Contractor may down the turf.